derekwilliamscrosswinds/Azure101/README.md

 * What a website is

-* Know what a database is
+* What a database is

-* Basic Powershell is encouraged
+* Basic Powershell is encouraged, but not required.

 * Commmand Line Interface

 * GIT or Similar Source Control technology

+---

+Tools you will definitely need for this course are:

+* Powershell v5

+* Notepad++ or Visual Studio Code (both are free I recommend VSCode)

+* Azure Powershell Cmdlets

+* Azure Subscription (You can get a free one)

+* Firefox, Chrome, Edge.
+NOT Internet Explorer